-SSH anomalies (defined as the deviation from the seasonal climatology) from O025-HC during the El Niño event show the characteristic zonal dipole (Fig. 8a).
-In contrast to that, O025-B90 shows positive SSH anomalies centered centred in the central basin at the beginning of 1998.
-These anomalies 1998 (Fig. 8a) which propagate westward with phase speeds of about 17 cm s-1, which is in accordance with phase speeds of Rossby waves derived from linear theory (Killworth et al., 1997).
-These anomalies counteract the negative wind stress driven anomalies once Once they reach the western part of the domain basin by mid-1998(Fig. 8, these positive anomalies tend to reduce the prevailing negative anomalies (Compare fig. 8a and b).
-These anomalies Anomalies in O025-B90 are mostly halosteric in nature (Fig. 8c).
-Areas of high precipitation start to propagate eastward at the beginning of 1997 and reach their easternmost position by the end of the same year where they trigger the SSH anomalies (Fig. 8d).
+SSH anomalies from O025-HC during the El Niño event show the characteristic zonal dipole (Fig. 7a).
+In contrast to that, O025-B90 shows positive SSH anomalies centered in the central basin at the beginning of 1998.
+These anomalies propagate westward with phase speeds of about 17 cm s-1, which is in accordance with phase speeds of Rossby waves derived from linear theory (Killworth et al., 1997).
+These anomalies counteract the negative wind stress driven anomalies once they reach the western part of the domain by mid-1998 (Fig. 7b).
+These anomalies are mostly halosteric in nature (Fig. 7c).
+Areas of high precipitation start to propagate eastward at the beginning of 1997 and reach their easternmost position by the end of the same year where they trigger the SSH anomalies (Fig. 7d).
 There are only small precipitation anomalies east of 240° E, which explains the weak halosteric SSH anomalies in the eastern part of the basin described above.
 We note that the freshwater flux is controlled by precipitation at this latitude and evaporation is negligible (not shown).
-Thermosteric sea level anomalies are smaller than their halosteric counterpart (Fig. 8e) and heat flux anomalies do not show a coherent structure (Fig. 8f).
+Thermosteric sea level anomalies are smaller than their halosteric counterpart (Fig. 7e) and heat flux anomalies do not show a coherent structure (Fig. 7f).